na-na-hi/renget/archive/sfbf5.md

 \>THAT sent you for a loop, and you manage to sputter out how the hell that happened since you were wearing protection
 \>a truly massive grin spreads across her face and she hunches up with uproarious laughter
 \>"HAH!
 GOTCHA!
 I stole your condom with that tonguejob and you didn't even notice!
 Now your going to be a dad!
 Isn't that HILARIOUS?!"
-\>you're at an absolute loss for words
+\>you're at an absolute loss for words%%
 That Cham, what a lovable goof!

-\>When the big day comes you're huddled together with your Cham wife in anticipation for the eggs to hatch
+%darkgreen%\>When the big day comes you're huddled together with your Cham wife in anticipation for the eggs to hatch
 \>The first egg start cracking, with the other ones following soon after
 \>Both of your faces light up in anticipation
 \>The eggs all break in unison and...